arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Client (Master) Main Code](assets/opta_plcide_client_mainCode.svg)

-Finally, the Opta™ is ready as a Modbus TCP Master (Client).
+Finally, the Opta™ is ready as a Modbus TCP Client (Master).

 ### Testing Modbus TCP Communication Between Opta™ Devices (PLC IDE)

 You can access the complete example project [here](assets/ModbusTCP_Opta_Example.zip).
 You can download the compressed file, extract it, and use the pre-configured example project for your Opta™ devices.

-Setting both Opta™ devices running with the corresponding main PLC code, you will be able to observe the following results on master Opta™ repeatedly:
+Set both Opta™ devices running with the corresponding main PLC code with the hardware setup explained in [this section](#hardware-setup).
+You will be able to observe the following results on master Opta™ repeatedly:

 * Counter value = `500`: The status LED #1 and relay #1 will turn on
 * Counter value = `1000`: The status LED #2 and relay #2 will turn on